min2ha/ukwa-site/content/target/21760/index.en.md

   "subject": null
 }

-# Lindsay McCallum | for Ross, Skye and Lochaber

 This is the website of Lindsay McCallum, the Conservative Party candidate for Ross, Skye and Lochaber in the UK General Election on the 7th May 2015.